 How Does the TCPA Protect You?

 The TCPA (Telephone Consumer Protection Act) prevents debt collectors from using automatic telephone dialing systems (ATDA), otherwise known as “Robo-Calling,” to call or text your cellphone.
 Keep in mind a debt collector can send prerecorded messages to a residential phone, if you have given them prior express written consent.
 Here’s what you should do when this is the case:

 - Revoke consent and tell the debt collector to stop calling you (otherwise known as a Do-Not-Call request)

 - Put yourself on the National Do-Not-Call Registry.

 The debt collector must stop calling you once you put in this request.
 Once you have done this and they continue to call, the debt collector is breaking the law!
 You can earn compensation for each phone call they make!

-The FDCPA was established in 1977 as a way to “eliminate abusive debt collection practices.”
+The Fair Debt Collection Practices Act, FDCPA, was established in 1977 as a way to “eliminate abusive debt collection practices.”
 It does this by regulating the way a debt collector can seek payment from consumers.
-Violating these regulations is illegal!
-A debt collector breaks the law anytime they:

 - Call before 8AM.

 - Call after 9PM.

 - Call a third party, such as friends, relatives and neighbors.